biof309/spring2019-datacamp-certificates-melissabruno113/README.md

 Adding new text to readme

-making changes to test on gi
+making changes to test on git

+Finally able to make quick changes in VS code